 Sgt.
-Boyd replied that the officers of the Highway Patrol had the same authority as any other law enforcement officer with the exception they are not bound by county lines.
-They are charged with enforcement of all traffic and criminal laws in the state. the Sergeant answered.
+Boyd replied that the officers of the Highway Patrol had the same authority as any other law enforcement officer public respect for the officers. with the exception they are not bound by county lines.
+They are charged with enforcement of all traffic and criminal laws in the state, the Sergeant answered.